dirkelko/Gear-Calculator-UI5/README.md

 The gear calculator is build with OpenUI5 (openui5.org)

-Currently English, Germen, French, Spanish and Hungarian language is supported.
-Any help for other languages is appreciated
+Currently English, German, French, Spanish and Hungarian language is supported.
+Any help for other languages is appreciated.